Written by:

 If you’re wondering whether you have an ecstasy addiction, please contact us today.
 We’re happy to talk to you about any worries you may have.

-The signs and symptoms of ecstasy addiction include:
+The signs and symptoms of ecstasy abuse include:

 - You can’t meet your responsibilities because you use ecstasy